 This group included representation from the County Board and every community in Burnett County, whether the community was a participant in the planning process or not.
 Before the formal plan adoption process began, this group took action to express its unified support for the draft county plan document.
-On , the County Comprehensive Planning Committee unanimously passed a motion to approve the preliminary draft of the county comprehensive plan and to forward it to the Burnett County Land Use and Information Committee.
+On December 16, 2009, the County Comprehensive Planning Committee unanimously approved a resolution to approve the preliminary draft of the county comprehensive plan and to forward it to the Burnett County Land Use and Information Committee.
 The CPC recommended the draft be forwarded to the general public for review and public hearing based on authorization to proceed as noted.